ICrashWindows12/macsploit_theme_install/README.md

 - If macsploit is open, restart macsploit (close and open) to see the theme in effect
 - Im not paid to do this.
 I just do this for fun.
 - In the future this will be deprecated (maybe) to turn into an actual app or be part of Macsploit!
+- Themes made with QuackR!
+- I wont make more themes because I dont have my laptop with me

 # Things I want to achieve
 - Get a custom role in discord server (the one for macsploit) or just get a contributor role!